Notebook FAQ

 As the number of Pages increases, how do I know when to split the Notebook?

-When the number of Pages increases, it becomes difficult to find where specific analyses were done.
+When the number of Pages increases, finding where specific analyses were done becomes difficult.

 Additionally, as the number of elements within a Page or the number of Pages increases, the performance of the entire Notebook may slow down.